kabirt7/portfolio-site/README.md

 ### navbar

-- using simple js and scroll snap to smoothly transition between pages
+- uses simple js and scroll snap to smoothly transition between pages

 ### home

-- using a simple marquee effect
+- uses an infinite marquee effect

 ### about